berry-lang/berry/README.md

 ## Introduction

 Berry is a ultra-lightweight dynamically typed embedded scripting language.
-Berry's design goals include running on very small memory devices, and so, Berry must be very streamlined.
-Its core language only supports a few types, but we still provide class and closure support.
+Berry is designed to run on lower-performance embedded devices.
+The Berry interpreter-core's code size is less than 40KiB and can run on less than 4KiB heap (on ARM Cortex M4 CPU, Thumb ISA and ARMCC compiler).

-The implementation of Berry include a one pass compiler and register-based VM, all the code is written in ANSI C. In Berry not every type is a class object.
+The interpreter of Berry include a one-pass compiler and register-based VM, all the code is written in ANSI C99.
+In Berry not every type is a class object.
 Some simple value types, such as int, real, boolean and string are not class object, but list, map and range are class object.
 This is a consideration about performance.
 Register-based VM is also based on this consideration.

+Berry has the following advantages:

+* Lightweight: smaller than mainstream scripting languages, ideal for use on microcontrollers.
+* Fast: optimized one-pass bytecode compiler and register-based virtual machine.
+* Powerful: supports imperative programming, object-oriented programming, functional programming.
+* Flexible: Berry is a dynamic type script, and it's intended for embedding in applications.
+It can provide good dynamic scalability for the host system.
+* Simple: simple and natural syntax, support garbage collection, and easy to use FFI (foreign function interface).

 ## Documents